bhauman/figwheel-main/docs/tutorial.md

+---
+layout: docs
+---

 # Tutorial

 This document is intended to get you aquainted with the features and workflow of Figwheel.

 This tutorial is based on the Clojure CLI tools.

+{::comment}
-If you are using the Windows Operating System you will want to use the [Leiningen version of this document](/quick_start_lein.html)
+If you are using the
+Windows Operating System you will want to use the [Leiningen version of this document](/quick_start_lein.html)
+{:/comment}

 ## Install the Clojure CLI tools